montrosesoftware/DbAssist/README.md

 WHERE (c1 AND c2) OR c3 OR (c4 AND c5)
 ```

-More examples and the tutorial for DbAssist library is available on the wiki page: TODO
+More examples and the tutorial for DbAssist library is available on the wiki page.

 ## Contributing